 The Grieving Process

 Grief is a normal response to loss.
 Each person grieves in a different way.
-Feeling shocked, stunned, or as if you are in a dream soon after the death of a loved one is common.
+Some common feelings include feeling shocked, stunned, or as if you are in a dream soon after the death of a loved one.
 There may be times when you feel sad, lonely, or empty.
 There may be times when you feel angry, guilty, or relieved.
 In this situation, there are no right or wrong feelings.

 Your grief may feel most painful in the first few months after the death, but it will change as the months go by.
-Some people might tell you that it takes a year to grieve the loss of a loved one.
-In truth, there is no set amount of time for grief.
-Every loss is unique and we all deal with it in our own ways.
+Some people may tell you that it takes a year to grieve the loss of a loved one.
+In truth, there is no set amount of time for grieving.
+Each loss is unique and we all deal with it in our own ways.

 Coping With the Challenges of Losing a Loved One